 Let’s say you build your content using your favorite WordPress page builder plugin.
 Well, if you ever want to disable that plugin, you’re going to lose all of your design.
 At best, you’ll end up with a bunch of unstyled text and at worst you’ll see a soup of random shortcodes.

 Nelio Unlocker is a new plugin built to solve that pain point.
-It lets you input any design and convert it into the WordPress block editor (or Elementor, in an update that will be launched soon), whether the design comes from a WordPress builder or a non-WordPress CMS/website builder.
+It lets you input any design and convert it into the WordPress block editor (or Elementor), whether the design comes from a WordPress builder or a non-WordPress CMS/website builder.

 In a nutshell, it eliminates lock-in and lets you convert any site into the native WordPress block editor (and other editors in the future).